-Complete the table to describe how the proposed field experience will enhance your competence in at least five MPH foundational and concentration competencies.
+Complete Table 2 on the following page to describe how the proposed field experience will enhance your competence in at least five MPH foundational and concentration competencies.
 You must write out the full competency as found in Appendix 4 in the first column.
 Explain whether it is a foundational or concentration competency in the second column.
 At least three of the competencies must be foundational competencies (see Appendix 4 for a full list).
 Briefly describe how you will meet the competency in your field work in the third column.
 For successful completion of your field experience, you will need to provide at least two tangible products in your e-portfolio that demonstrate that you have met these competencies.